turingschool/backend-curriculum-site/module2/projects/blogger.md

 * `commit` : This key holds the text of the button they clicked.
 From the server side, clicking a "Save" or "Cancel" button looks exactly the same except for this parameter.
 * `action` : Which controller action is being activated for this request
 * `controller` : Which controller class is being activated for this request

+You can also inspect `params` interactively in that nifty console below.

 #### Pulling Out Form Data